Ana Margarita Martínez-Casado: Puerto Rico, Mexico, United States

-Having left Cuba in 1960 for a two-week concert engagement at the Hotel San Juan in Puerto Rico, she brought along only two suitcases and her daughter, also named Ana (she had married and divorced a Cuban surgeon).
+Having left Cuba in 1960 for a two-week concert engagement at the Hotel San Juan in Puerto Rico, she brought along only two suitcases and her daughter, Ana (she had married and divorced a Cuban surgeon).
 She would not return to her native Cuba for nearly 40 years.
-While in San Juan she was invited to perform with the Tropicana ensemble in Mexico, where she stayed for 10 years.
-During this time she married a fellow Cuban actor and had a daughter, Beatriz.
-During her time in Mexico, she performed in a variety of shows; from starring in a cabaret act, touring with an ensemble company, to stage and television work as well.
-During a concert engagement in Monterrey she was contracted for a television network run by Cubans (contemporaries and acquaintances of her father).
-During her time there, she worked opposite legendary Mexican figures such as María Félix and Cantinflas as well as starring in a variety show of her own.
+While in San Juan, she was invited to perform with the Tropicana ensemble in Mexico, where she stayed for 10 years.
+During this time, she married a fellow Cuban actor and had a daughter, Beatriz.
+While in Mexico, she performed in various shows, from starring in a cabaret act to touring with an ensemble company, to stage and television work.
+During a concert engagement in Monterrey, she was contracted for a television network run by Cubans (contemporaries and acquaintances of her father).
+During her time there, she worked opposite legendary Mexican figures such as María Félix and Cantinflas and starred in a variety show of her own.

 She became well known for her roles in musical theater, including a performance opposite Libertad Lamarque in Hello Dolly.
-After a decade in Mexico, the young family finally made the move to the United States (she had previously lived temporarily in Ann Arbor, Michigan, and New York City).
-Upon her arrival in Miami in 1970 she began working in a variety show at the restaurant Les Violins, a former South Florida landmark.
+After a decade in Mexico, the young family finally moved to the United States (she had previously lived temporarily in Ann Arbor, Michigan, and New York City).
+Upon her arrival in Miami in 1970, she began working in a variety show at the restaurant Les Violins, a former South Florida landmark.
 After a short while, Cuban star Marta Pérez, who had since relocated to Miami and formed a theater group, recruited Ana Margarita to return to the stage.
-While in South Florida she appeared in performances of The King and I, Man of La Mancha, The Fantastix, Private Lives, and Cecilia Valdes, as well as taking every job available to her, including radio soap operas, and TV commercials.
-It was in the late 1970s when her career in the United States took off and she was cast as Juana Peña in the classic television sitcom, ¿Qué Pasa, USA?.
+While in South Florida, she appeared in performances of The King and I, Man of La Mancha, The Fantastix, Private Lives, and Cecilia Valdes, and took every job available to her, including radio soap operas and TV commercials.
+It was in the late 1970s when her career in the United States took off, and she was cast as Juana Peña in the classic television sitcom, ¿Qué Pasa, USA?.
 Ana won a regional Emmy award for Best Individual Talent of South Florida for her role as Juana.

-After ¿Qué Pasa, USA? came to an end in 1980, she had a supporting role in the Leon Ichaso film about exiled Cubans living in New York, called El Super.
+After ¿Qué Pasa, USA? ended in 1980, she had a supporting role in the Leon Ichaso film about exiled Cubans living in New York, El Super.
 She had previously worked with the Repertorio Español, a theater group that had done productions in Miami (they had built the Teatro Bellas Artes in the heart of Little Havana's 8th street in Miami) and was invited to join their repertory company in New York City, where she moved in 1981.